MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 # Assign licenses to users

 ::: moniker range="o365-worldwide"
 You can assign licenses to users on either the **Active users** page, or on the **Licenses** page.
-Which method you use depends on whether you want to assign product licenses to specific users, or to assign users licenses to specific products.
+Which method you use depends on whether you want to assign product licenses to specific users, or assign users licenses to specific products.

 ## Assign licenses to users on the Licenses page

-When you use the Licenses page to assign licenses, you assign licenses for a specific product to up to 20 users.
-When you view the Licenses page, you see a list of all the products for which you have subscriptions, together with the total number of licenses for each product, how many licenses are assigned, and how many are available.
+When you use the **Licenses** page to assign licenses, you assign licenses for a specific product to up to 20 users.
+When you view the **Licenses** page, you see a list of all the products for which you have subscriptions, together with the total number of licenses for each product, how many licenses are assigned, and how many are available.

 1. In the admin center, go to the **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=842264" target="_blank">Licenses</a>  page.
 2. Select a product for which you want to assign licenses.